Chainsaw safety features: Rear hand guard

 The rear hand guard protects the users right hand from being struck by a snapped or derailed chain.
 It also allows the rear of the saw to be held down by the operator's boot for starting.
 This is especially useful for cold engines, and larger (70 cc+) saws.

 Handedness

 The majority of chainsaws are designed to be used by a right handed person.
-Using such a chain saw in a left hand way constitutes an additional safety hazard.
+Using such a chainsaw in a left hand way constitutes an additional safety hazard.
 A left handed person should learn to use it in a right-handed way.

 There are no manufactured left hand user chainsaws.

 Exhaust

 The exhaust directs the hot and noxious gases coming from the engine away from the user.
 A faulty exhaust increases noise, decreases engine power, can expose the user to unsafe levels of exhaust gases, and can increase the chance that the user could accidentally touch extremely hot metal.
 Most models feature a spark screen which is integrated into the muffler.
 The spark screen prevents sparks from being discharged from the exhaust and potentially igniting sawdust.
 The spark screen also reduces noise.